South Africa endorses global declaration to triple nuclear energy

 > The Declaration to Triple Nuclear Energy encourages nations to support the global ambition of tripling nuclear generation capacity by 2050 to meet climate commitments, enhance energy security, and expand access to clean, reliable power.

-> The Declaration is now endorsed by 34 nations spanning Europe, Asia, the Americas, the Middle East, and Africa.
-The full list includes: Armenia, Bulgaria, Canada, Croatia, Czech Republic, El Salvador, Finland, France, Ghana, Hungary, Jamaica, Japan, Kazakhstan, Kenya, Republic of Korea, Kosovo, Moldova, Mongolia, Morocco, Netherlands, Nigeria, Poland, Romania, Republic of Rwanda, Senegal, Slovakia, Slovenia, South Africa, Sweden, Turkey, Ukraine, United Arab Emirates, United Kingdom, and the United States of America.
+> The Declaration is now endorsed by 34 countries, including: Armenia, Bulgaria, Canada, Croatia, Czech Republic, El Salvador, Finland, France, Ghana, Hungary, Jamaica, Japan, Kazakhstan, Kenya, Republic of Korea, Kosovo, Moldova, Mongolia, Morocco, Netherlands, Nigeria, Poland, Romania, Republic of Rwanda, Senegal, Slovakia, Slovenia, South Africa, Sweden, Turkey, Ukraine, United Arab Emirates, United Kingdom, and the United States of America.

->16 major energy users over 140 nuclear industry companies have joined this coalition of the ambitious and pledged to at least triple global nuclear capacity by 2050.
+> Many of the world’s largest financial institutions and major energy users have joined this coalition of the ambitious in support of the nuclear industry pledge to at least triple global nuclear capacity by 2050.

 World Nuclear News